Justmoong/Painter-for-UNIX/docs/app_structure.md

 - Creates the `QGuiApplication` instance that hosts the Qt Quick scene graph.
 - Configures a `QQmlApplicationEngine` and augments its import paths when `CRAFTROOT` exposes prebuilt QML modules.
 - Connects `objectCreationFailed` to `QCoreApplication::exit(-1)` for fail-fast behavior if the QML scene cannot load.
-- Loads the `PainterForUNIX` QML module's `Main` component and starts the event loop.
+- Loads the `Vincent` QML module's `Main` component and starts the event loop.

 No additional C++ types or singletons are registered; all UI and interaction logic lives in QML.